Lettuce Leafy vegetables

 Level 6: Harvesting spinach

-About 6 to 8 weeks after sowing, the little plants are ready for the first harvest.
+At this stage, about 6 to 8 weeks after sowing, the plants are ready for their first harvest.

 Option 1:

-Cut or pick the individual leaves.
-As long as you leave the center of the plants, new spinach leaves will grow.
-This way you can keep picking for a few weeks.
+Cut or pick individual leaves.
+As long as you leave the centre of the plants intact, they'll keep producing new leaves.
+You can continue picking for several weeks.

 Option 2: